EDD Disaster-Related Services

-For additional information related to disaster related assistance for public health and services, please visit California Health and Human Services Resource Guide and California Disaster Services.
+For additional information related to disaster related assistance for public health and services, visit California Health and Human Services Resource Guide.

 Employer support services may also be available along with Disability Insurance (DI) and Paid Family Leave (PFL) benefits for eligible workers.
 For more information, visit Disaster-Related Services FAQs .

 Generally, there is a one-week waiting period for individuals obtaining UI.
 Governor’s Emergency Proclamations waive the non-payable one-week waiting period for regular UI benefit payments to eligible individuals affected by current disasters.
 This means individuals can be paid benefits for the first week they are unemployed due to the disaster.